gardener/gardener/docs/usage/shoot_access.md

         message: "the hosted domain name must be example.com"
 ```

-Currently, only `apiVersion: apiserver.config.k8s.io/v1alpha1` is supported.
-The user is resposible for the validity of the configured `JWTAuthenticator`s.
+The user is responsible for the validity of the configured `JWTAuthenticator`s.

 ## Static Token kubeconfig